The Sailor Moon Role-Playing Game and Resource Book

 The Sailor Moon Role-Playing Game and Resource Book is a 1998 role-playing game written by Mark C. MacKinnon, published by Guardians of Order.

 Contents

-The Sailor Moon Role-Playing Game and Resource Book is a game in which Tri-Stat based rules are included.
+The Sailor Moon Role-Playing Game and Resource Book is a game in which game rules based on the Tri-Stat system are included.

 Reception

 The Sailor Moon Role-Playing Game and Resource Book was reviewed in the online second version of Pyramid which said "it was easy to put myself in the shoes of a typical anime fan -- and looking at this book from that point of view, it rocks."